-INSIDE: If you are looking for the best books for 7 year olds, you have come to the right place!
-These easy chapter books are outstanding, and I absolutely love these chapter book series for 2nd graders!
+If you are looking for the best books for 7-year-olds, you have come to the right place!
+These chapter books for growing readers are outstanding, especially if you are looking for chapter book series for 2nd graders.
+Check them out!

 I’ll admit it:

 I’m totally, deathly afraid of the DECLINE BY NINE.

 I can see that ominous shark fin now as I think about that awful statistic.
 My fists ball up, my shoulders tense, and I want to cry as I see my third, fourth and fifth graders shrugging their shoulders as they walk out of the library.

 “Not today, Ms. B.,” says another.
 And then they’re off, slinking right through the double doors with empty hands, NO NEW BOOK IN SIGHT.

 No joke — it’s a librarian’s worst nightmare.

 Reading awesome books for 7-year-olds helps prevent the dreaded decline